Mohammadreza-Tatlari/Document-Collection/Devlab/kolla-ansible-all-in-one.md

 `--external`: defining that the network is external `--provider-phusical-network`: specifying the physical network mapping `--provider-network-type`: there will be NO VLAN taging

+note:
+> the `physnet1` is the flat network and It is a logical label defined in Neutron’s ML2 configuration that maps to a real physical L2 domain reachable via a specific OVS bridge.it is located in the `ml2` configuration. you can inspect it via `docker exec -it neutron_server cat /etc/neutron/plugins/ml2/ml2_conf.ini`.

+> `physnet1`  ──► br-ex ──► NIC ──► upstream switch

 #### why `physnet1`?
 in ML2 we have declared `physnet1` as a valid flat network: